The topology of Calabi-Yau threefolds with Picard number three: Hybrid components when elliptic curve has one real component

-\begin{cor} Suppose that the real elliptic curve has $-2 < k <0$, then the statement of Proposition 1.8 holds.
+\begin{cor} Suppose that the real elliptic curve has $-2 < k <0$, then the statement of Proposition 1.10 holds.

-\begin{proof} The argument here may be reconstructed from the proof of Corollary 2.3, using the result we have just proved, and is left as an exercise for the reader. \end{proof} \end{cor}
+\begin{proof} The argument here using limits may be reconstructed from the proof of Corollary 2.3, using the result we have just proved, and is left as an exercise for the reader. \end{proof} \end{cor}